infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### distance_type: `str`, *Required*

-The distance metric to use in similarity search:
+The distance metric to use in a similarity search:

 - `"ip"`: Inner product
 - `"l2"`: Euclidean distance